FoalTS/foal/docs/packages/common.md

 ### `methodNotAllowed()`

 Throws a MethodNotAllowedError.
-The client gets a `405 Method Not Allowed`;
+The client gets a `405 Method Not Allowed`.

 ```typescript
 @Service()